judaicadh/openrefine-recon-musicbrainz/README.md

 labels, and recordings — with supporting columns bound as **structured Lucene search fields**, not just fuzzy hints.

-Built for [Shira](https://shira.wikibase.cloud) (Jewish & Yiddish LP recordings, Penn Libraries Judaica DH), generic for any music catalog.
-A companion to [openrefine-recon-discogs](https://github.com/judaicadh/openrefine-recon-discogs).
+Built for [Shira](https://shira.wikibase.cloud) a project to highlight Jewish sound collections from Penn Libraries, A companion to [openrefine-recon-discogs](https://github.com/judaicadh/openrefine-recon-discogs).

 ## Quick start